Caileannn/Webiste_2023/README.md

 When creating a new page, first create the .md file.
 When adding images, you need to dither them first using the utils provided, and referencing the image with "d_.." in the .md file.

+## todo
+* Fix dithering: Change to Floyd Steinberg
+* Add lists to .md conversion
+* Order what files are processed by section number.
+Same with index.